 A touring project for 14-19 year old aspiring performers at an early stage in their music making.
 Hit the Road will present five tours of Scotland, themed by music genre.
 Participants are also invited to training workshops with industry professionals covering all aspects of the reality of touring, while there will also be training opportunities for young people wishing to try out support roles such as sound engineering and stage technicians.

 Each tour will take three acts on the road, with each act taking the headline slot to their home town crowd.
-The next set of tours will launch in January 2014.

 Online registration is now open for those who are: